nextsnake/nextcore/docs/gateway.rst

 Intents
 ^^^^^^^
-Discord uses intents to select what you want to be sent from the gateway to reduce wasted resources This is done via bitflags.
+Discord uses intents to select what you want to be received from the gateway to reduce wasted resources.
+This is done via bitflags.

 A list of intents can be found on the `intents page <https://discord.dev/topics/gateway#gateway-intents>`__